raphaelrubrice/raphaelrubrice/README.md

 <h3 align="left">🧪⌨️Current projects :</h4>

 ###
+- Working on classes and projects for the MVA coursework (trying to level up as much as I can hehe)
 - Working on the [2025 Virtual Cell Challenge](https://virtualcellchallenge.org/app)
-- Working on my internship project at Dassault Systèmes

 ###